frontenddogma/web-development-glossary/manuscript/s.md

 : → Search Engine Optimization

 Separation of Concerns
 : A design principle for separating a computer program into distinct sections such that each section addresses a separate concern.
 A concern is a set of information that affects the code of a computer program.
-A concern can be as general as “the details of the hardware for an application,” or as specific as “the name of which class to instantiate.”
+A concern can be as general as the details of the hardware for an application, or as specific as the name of which class to instantiate.
 A program that embodies SoC well is called a modular program.
 Modularity, and hence separation of concerns, is achieved by encapsulating information inside a section of code that has a well-defined interface.
 Layered designs in information systems are another embodiment of separation of concerns (e.g., presentation layer, business logic layer, data access layer, persistence layer).
 Separation of concerns results in more degrees of freedom for some aspect of the program’s design, deployment, or usage.&nbsp;[†](#w-soc)

 Serialization
 : The process of translating data structures or object state into a format that can be stored (for example, in a file or memory buffer) or transmitted (for example, across a network connection link) and reconstructed later (possibly in a different computer environment).
 When the resulting series of bits is re-read according to the serialization format, it can be used to create a semantically identical clone of the original object.
 This process of serializing an object is in some situations also called marshalling an object.&nbsp;[†](#w-serialization)

 Serif
 : A small line or stroke regularly attached to the end of a larger stroke in a letter or symbol within a particular font or family of fonts.
 A typeface or font family making use of serifs is called a serif typeface (or serifed typeface), and a typeface that does not include them is a sans-serif one.
-Some typography sources refer to serif typefaces as “roman,” and to sans-serif typefaces as “grotesque” (German _Grotesk_) or “gothic.”&nbsp;[†](#w-serif)
+Some typography sources refer to serif typefaces as “roman,” and to sans-serif typefaces as “grotesque” or “gothic.”&nbsp;[†](#w-serif)

 SERP
 : → Search Engine Results Page